noseglasses/papageno/README.md

 The idea of this special type of pattern matching is inspired by magic musical instruments as they appear in opera and fantasy fiction.
 Such instruments let all sorts of magic happen when certain melodies are played.

-This is why the library is named after Papageno one of the protagonists of Mozart's opera "The Magic Flute".
+This is why the library is named after Papageno one of the protagonists of Mozart's opera [The Magic Flute](https://en.wikipedia.org/wiki/The_Magic_Flute).
 A magic glockenspiel that Papageno was given as a present, helps him to deal with trouble and mischief he encounters on his way through the acts.

 Possible Fields of Applications
 -------------------------------

 -	input devices such as programmable keyboards, mouses, etc. (trigger actions through predefined sequences of keystrokes)
--	musical instruments supporting Midi (e.g. toggle a specific sound effect once a specific melody was played)
+-	musical instruments supporting [Midi](https://en.wikipedia.org/wiki/MIDI) (e.g. toggle a specific sound effect once a specific melody was played)
--	computer games (trigger special moves of avatars after a sequence of controller input)
+-	computer games (trigger [special moves](https://en.wikipedia.org/wiki/Fighting_game#Special_attacks) of characters after specific sequences of controller input)
 -	general multiple-input environments (trigger actions when specific events occur in a predefined order)
 -	...